pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ### Azure Logic Apps Workflow Orchestration

 Azure Logic Apps represents a compelling use case for field-level error handling specifications.
-Logic Apps workflows consist of multiple actions that can fail independently, with subsequent actions configured to handle specific failure types through "run after" settings.
+Logic Apps workflows consist of multiple actions that can fail independently, with subsequent actions configured to handle specific failure types through ["run after"][run-after] behavior

 Consider a workflow that retrieves user data and processes it through multiple services: